 Receive the highest level of care from the region's leading providers.

 Find a lab or imaging facility close to you.

 Search for a retail pharmacy in your area.

 Visit us to pay bills, ask billing questions, or request billing records.

-A colostomy is a surgical procedure that is done when part of the large intestine (colon or rectum) has been removed and the remaining bowel cannot function normally.
+A colostomy is a surgical procedure that is done when part of the large intestine (colon or rectum) has been removed and it may not be possible to restore normal gastrointestinal tract function.
 The colostomy may be temporary, until the colon or rectum heals, or it may be permanent if the entire lower colon or rectum was removed.

 In colostomy surgery, the surgeon makes a cut through the skin on the person's abdomen.
-He or she then sews the end of the upper part of the intestine (where the stool continues to be made) to the opening in the skin.
+The surgeon then sews the end of the upper part of the intestine (where the stool continues to be made) to the opening in the skin.
 This opening is called a colostomy.
-The diseased part of the intestine is usually removed during the surgery.
+The part of the intestine that isn't working is usually removed during the surgery.
 (Sometimes, it may be left in place and allowed to heal, depending on the type of disease or injury the person has.)